jkirsch/spring-boot-spinner/README.md

 # Dependencies

-This project uses bower to manage the javascript dependencies.
+This project uses bower to manage the javascript dependencies and nnpm do manage the build dependnecies for the frontend.

-For convenience, all dependencies are stored in the assets folder.
+This is all integrated into the build chain

-To manage the dependencies, use
+> mvn compile -P generate-frontend

-> bower
+This takes the sources found in `src/main/frontendsrc/main/frontend` and builds a compressed and minified version into `src/main/webapp` which is actually used.